steffilum/6s3ns3/README.md

 ### pages:
 This folder contains the code for all the individual pages of the web application.
 Each file is conveniently named according to the purpose or content of the corresponding page.

+### shared:
+This folder contains reusable components and layout elements that are used across multiple pages of the application.
+It includes the app's background styling, the top navigation bar, and the dropdown selectors for month and year.

 ## Backend